Ubiquiti-App/UCRM-plugins/plugins/isplink-client-registration/README.md

-# ISPLink Plugin for UCRM
+# ISPLink Plugin for UISP

-A UCRM plugin that integrates with [ISPLink](https://isplink.app) to provide a full self-service signup system for clients.
+A UISP plugin that integrates with [ISPLink](https://isplink.app) to provide a full self-service signup system for clients.

 *Developed by [Fullstack](https://gofullstack.com)*

 ## Overview

-When installed onto UCRM, the plugin public URL will display an intuitive multi-step interface for potential customers to check service availability at their address and sign up as a client in UISP.
+When installed onto UISP, the plugin public URL will display an intuitive multi-step interface for potential customers to check service availability at their address and sign up as a client in UISP.

 **Note:** This plugin requires an active ISPLink account.
 To create an ISPLink account, please visit [ISPLink](https://isplink.app).

 **Version:** 1.0.0
 **Compatible with:**
-- UCRM 2.14.0 and beyond
+- UISP 1.4.2 and greater
-- UNMS 1.0.0-alpha.1 and beyond
+- Supports both self-hosted UISP and UISP Cloud

 ## Features